luozhaoyu/luozhaoyu.github.io/_posts/2015-02-17-DB-topics-recovery.md

 - coordinator abort, force
     * another paper says you could no force: Since you find collecting but nothing further (abort/end log), you abort
 - subordinate abort, force
+    * why force and why coordinator would block to receive ack here?
+See summary below

 ##### commit case
 1. coordinator "collect", "prepare", force